PDIS/transcript/2022-01-13-Interview-with-Rob-Wiblin.md

 ### Audrey Tang:

 Part of the reason why is that back in 2014, there was a real sense of powerlessness.
-People had a lot of good internet connection — we already had internet as broadband before we had broadband as broadband.
+People had a lot of good internet connection — we already had internet as human right before we had broadband as human right.
 So it was very easy for good ideas to spread in the civic infrastructures, but there was no systemic way for the public service to incorporate those.

 ### Audrey Tang: